alex-page/github-project-automation-plus/README.md

 Create a [project](https://help.github.com/en/articles/about-project-boards) with Columns set up in your repository, user profile or organisation.

 Create a new workflow `.yml` file in the `.github/workflows/` directory.
 In the `.yml`file you have to decide what webhook events going move or create a card in a column.
-See the examples below.
+For more detailed explanation of the workflow file, check out the [GitHub documentation](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).
+See the examples below to get started quickly.

 ### .github/workflows/opened-issues-triage.yml